 This study will utilize the Need for Recovery Scale short-form (NFR) instrument, which measures employee exhaustion and the need for recovery from work (Stevens et al., 2019).
 The instrument consists of three items.

 This study will also utilize the Spiritual Engagement Instrument (SpEI), which measures factors of spiritual engagement in four dimensions, i.e., worship, meditation, fasting, and spiritual rest (Roof, et al., 2017).
-This current study will focus on the spiritual rest subscale consisting of five items.
+This study will focus on the spiritual rest subscale consisting of five items.

 Research Design